gitpod-io/workspace-images/README.md

 Workspaces started based on this default image come pre-installed with Docker, Nix, Go, Java, Node.js, C/C++, Python, Ruby, Rust & PHP as well as tools such as Homebrew, Tailscale, Nginx & several more.

-If this image does not include the tools you need for your repository, we recommend you start with [`workspace-base`](https://github.com/gitpod-io/workspace-images/blob/HEAD/dazzle.yaml#L3) and,

-customize it according to your needs.
+If this image does not include the tools you need for your repository, we recommend you start with [`workspace-base`](https://github.com/gitpod-io/workspace-images/blob/HEAD/dazzle.yaml#L3) and customize it according to your needs.
 You can refer to this [document to setup a custom docker image](https://www.gitpod.io/docs/configure/workspaces/workspace-image).

 OR, [Bring your Dockerfile](https://www.gitpod.io/docs/configure/workspaces/workspace-image#configure-a-public-docker-image).